pkp/pkp-docs/plugin-inventory/en/README.md

 ---
-title: "About Plugins"
+title: "OJS/OMP/OPS Plugin Guide and Inventory"
-description: The plugin inventory brings together links to existing plugin documentation for OJS/OMP/OPS.
-This list is not exhaustive and will continue to be updated as more plugin guides become available.
+description: The plugin guide and inventory explains how to install, enable, and configure plugins in OJS, OMP, and OPS.
+The inventory  lists links to existing plugin documentation for OJS/OMP/OPS.
 generateHeadingToc: true
 ---

-# Plugin Guide and Inventory
+# OJS/OMP/OPS Plugin Guide and Inventory

 ## Introduction {#introduction}